3 Weeks in Colombia Itinerary

 MUST-SEE PLACES IN COLOMBIA (pinned map)

-Please click the top right corner icon to enlarge the map.
+Please click the top right-corner icon to enlarge the map.
 Credit: Map data: Google

 3 WEEKS IN COLOMBIA ITINERARY

 I think Colombia is definitely one of the places in the world that is perfect for a 3-week holiday.
-It offers many things but most importantly the size of the country is neither too big nor too small.
+It offers many things, but most importantly, the size of the country is neither too big nor too small.

 In three weeks here, you won’t feel like you are in a hurry trying to see as many places as possible or finding yourself bored.

-Here is a list of top places to visit in Colombia and how many days you should spend in each of them:
+Here is a sample of how to spend 20 days in Colombia and how many days you should spend in each of them:

 Bogota for 4 days